-American Culture Honors Program
+American Culture Honors

-The American Culture Honors Program provides an opportunity for majors in American Culture and Latina/o Studies to complete a comprehensive, original independent project under the guidance of a faculty member as the culmination of their undergraduate studies.
-We recommend that students choose topics on which they have already done some academic study.
-The Honors thesis may take a variety of forms, for example, a research project, a critical or interpretive project, or a creative or performance piece.
-Creative and community-based projects should include a substantive introductory essay that sets forth the premises, aims, and cultural/intellectual contexts of the student's undertaking.
+American Culture Honors provides an opportunity for majors in American Culture and Latina/o Studies to complete a comprehensive, original independent project under the guidance of a faculty member as the culmination of their undergraduate studies.
 Honors requirements consist of regular American Culture or Latina/o Studies requirements plus the Honors requirements.

-American Culture and Latina/o Studies majors with an overall grade-point average of 3.5 or higher may apply for an Honors plan.
-The Honors Program spans three terms.
+American Culture and Latina/o Studies majors with an overall gradepoint average of 3.5 or higher may apply for an Honors plan.
 Students usually apply in the fall term of their junior year.
-Though the program occasionally accepts a few late applicants in the winter or spring/summer terms, students' chances of success are greatest if they apply in the fall of the junior year and if they have begun thinking about a possible focus.